18F/its70-fs-epermit-scale-up/README.md

 We’ll keep this GitHub repository updated as we make progress towards releasing a final RFP.
 Thanks very much for your time, and we look forward to hearing from you about this important project\!

-## Public domain

-This project is in the worldwide [public domain](LICENSE.md).
-As stated in [CONTRIBUTING](CONTRIBUTING.md):

-> This project is in the public domain within the United States, and copyright and related rights in the work worldwide are waived through the [CC0 1.0 Universal public domain dedication](https://creativecommons.org/publicdomain/zero/1.0/).
->
-> All contributions to this project will be released under the CC0 dedication.
-By submitting a pull request, you are agreeing to comply with this waiver of copyright interest.

 ## Contents

 1. [DRAFT RFP](https://github.com/18F/its70-fs-epermit-scale-up/blob/master/solicitation-documents/RFP.md)